osm2pgsql-dev/osm2pgsql/man/osm2pgsql.md

     database user.
 By default the schema set with `--schema` is used, or `public` if that is not set.

-\--middle-way-node-index-id-shift=SHIFT
-:   Set ID shift for way node bucket index in middle.
-Experts only.
-See
-    documentation for details.

 \--middle-with-nodes
 :   Used together with the **new** middle database format when a flat nodes
     file is used to force storing nodes with tags in the database, too.